Sasheem/sasheem-dev-portfolio/src/pages/03-23-2021-unhoused-humanity-website/index.md

 ---
 path: "/unhoused-humanity-project"
 date: 2021-03-23T17:02:33.962Z
-title: "Donation Web App"
+title: "Gatsby Unhoused Website"
 ---

 ### About this project
-Unhoused Humanity is a nonprofit that works to house individuals and families experiencing homelessness.
+<p>Unhoused Humanity is a nonprofit that works to house individuals and families experiencing homelessness.
-I volunteer for them by maintaining their website on Squarespace.
-I developed a new website with React to help create an online community around this cause.
+I volunteer for them by maintaining their website on Squarespace.<p>

+<p>I developed a new website with React to help create an online community around this cause.
 Users can browse success stories and currently funded clients to crowdfund.
-In addition they can opt to create an account in order to track their impact on ending homelessness.
+In addition they can opt to create an account in order to track their impact on ending homelessness.</p>

 ### Dev Stack
 - Gatsby JS